tfpauly/draft-ohai-chunked-ohttp/draft-ohai-chunked-ohttp.md

 ## Response Encapsulation {#response-encap}

-For responses, the first piece of data sent back is the response nonce, as in the non-streamed variant.
+For responses, the first piece of data sent back is the response nonce, as in the non-chunked variant.

 ~~~
 response_nonce = random(max(Nn, Nk))
 ~~~

-Each chunk is sealed using the same AEAD key and AEAD nonce that are derived for the non-streamed variant, which are calculated as follows:
+Each chunk is sealed using the same AEAD key and AEAD nonce that are derived for the non-chunked variant, which are calculated as follows:

 ~~~
 secret = context.Export("message/bhttp response", Nk)